 ChatGPT

 A conversational AI developed by OpenAI to allow users to interact with its LLMs through a chatbot interface.
-The GPT element stands for Generative Pre-trained Transformer, which is a fancy way of saying that it’s an LLM using historical data sets (pre-trained) and uses a unique algorithm for generating human-like responses (using natural language processing).
-As OpenAI increases the data set on which their LLM is trained, they release version updates such as 3, 3.5, and 4 which reflect the currency of the information used.
+The GPT element stands for Generative Pre-trained Transformer, which is a fancy way of saying it’s an LLM using historical data sets (pre-trained) and a unique algorithm for generating human-like responses (using natural language processing).
+As OpenAI increases the data set on which their LLM is trained, they release version updates such as 3, 3.5, and 4, which reflect the currency of the information used.
 Despite the lag in information currency, these models can be augmented through Grounding to increase the accuracy and relevance of results.

 Deep Learning